Protected exitProtected fsProtected loggerRest ...args: any[]Define argument syntax for command, adding a prepared argument.

 See .argument() for creating an attached argument, which uses this routine to create the argument.
 You can override createArgument to return a custom argument.

-description: stringFactory routine to create a new unattached option.
+Optional description: stringFactory routine to create a new unattached option.

 See .option() for creating an attached option, which uses this routine to create the option.
 You can override createOption to return a custom option.

-description: stringSet the description.
+Optional description: stringSet the description.

-command for chaining
+this command for chaining

 since v8, instead use .argument to add command argument with description